Google Cloud Print was deprecated in January of 2021 and is no longer supported.

 Recommended printing options

-- Printing (CUPS) for devices running Chrome OS.
+- Printing (CUPS) for Chrome OS devices.

 - For other devices or multi-OS scenarios, we recommend the respective platform’s printing infrastructure or working with a printing partner.